What You Need to Know About Automated Testing in an Embedded System

 Why automated testing of embedded systems matters

-As embedded systems become more complex and are used in more safety-critical applications—like medical devices, autonomous vehicles, and industrial automation—the need for rigorous testing grows.
+As embedded systems become more complex and are used in more safety-critical applications—like medical devices, autonomous vehicles, and industrial automation—the need for rigorous software testing grows.
 Automated testing ensures these systems not only perform their intended functions but also maintain reliability over time.
 It helps developers save time and money by catching bugs early, reducing the risk of costly fixes later on.

 In environments where embedded systems must run continuously, automated testing provides the confidence that these systems can handle long-term operation without degrading in performance.
 This reliability is crucial in fields like healthcare, where the failure of an embedded system could have life-threatening consequences.